 Once you are enrolled in an AACC credit course, you are an AACC student, just like every other enrolled credit student, and you have the exact same benefits.
 You will receive student discounts on performances; have access to the pool, gym and library, and tap into our student services including tutoring and access to the math, writing and technology labs.
 You are not limited to taking classes during traditional school hours, nor are you limited to taking courses on the Arnold campus.

 Any course approved by your school principal could be eligible for ECAP and there are no special sections dedicated to ECAP students.
 The college's full course schedule, including evening and weekend classes, is available on the AACC website.
 Summer courses taken prior to your senior year qualify for the 50 percent tuition reduction under ECAP.
 Some courses are approved by AACPS for dual credit (meaning it counts toward high school and college graduation and you receive a grade for both) but most AACC courses you take through ECAP are simply college courses for which you receive college credit.

 We recommend that most high school students enroll in no more than two courses per term.
 Two reasons:

 There are exceptions, so check with our admissions advisor well in advance of registration, if you plan to pursue a heavier course load.

-Check with our Admissions team if you are:
+Check with our admissions team if:

 There may be other ways for you take classes at AACC, and possibly qualify for grants, scholarships or tuition waivers.

 Early College Access Grants of $200 per term are available for students who demonstrate financial need.
 The grant helps cover the other half of the tuition that’s not waived through ECAP.
 Students who qualify for free and reduced meals (FARM) may have the full tuition waived.
-Learn more under ECAP costs and payment.